wsbctechnicalblog/wsbctechnicalblog.github.io/content/ceremony-overview.md

 ---

-## When and How to host a ceremony?
+## When and how to host a ceremony?

 ![Host](../images/ceremony-overview-6.png)